Plon/MasterThesis/LitReview/deep_reinforcement_learning.md

 # Deep Reinforcement Learning.
-Deep reinforcement learning combines Deep Learning (DL) and reinforcement learning.
+Deep reinforcement learning is a research field that combines Deep Learning (DL) and reinforcement learning.
+In deep RL, one or more of the value function, action-value function, or policy is approximated as an artificial neural network.
+Recent advances in deep learning have made it possible to extract high-level features from unprocessed data \cite{goodfellow2016deep}.
-It aims to be able to control agents directly from high-dimensional sensory input like vision or sound, without the need for manual feature engineering.
+Deep RL aims to be able to control agents directly from high-dimensional sensory input like vision or sound, without the need for manual feature engineering \cite{li2017deep}.
-Recent advances in deep learning have made it possible to extract high-level features from unprocessed data.
-Combining deep learning and reinforcement learning can be challenging as DL generally requires labeled training data, while RL learns using reward signals that can be noisy and delayed.
+Combining deep learning and reinforcement learning can be challenging.
+DL generally requires labeled training data, while RL learns using delayed reward signals.
-Deep learning typically assumes that data is independent and identically distributed, while RL assumes states are highly correlated.
+Deep learning typically assumes that data is independent and identically distributed (IID), while RL assumes that states are highly correlated.
 Deep learning also assumes a fixed underlying data distribution, while RL can change as the policy evolves.
+The combination of nonlinear function approximation and bootstrapping may lead to unstable learning and divergence \cite{sutton2018reinforcement}.